luckie/best_in_place/README.md

 - ESC key destroys changes (requires user confirmation)
 - Autogrowing textarea
 - Helper for generating the best_in_place field only if a condition is satisfied
+- Provided test helpers to be used in your integration specs
+- Custom display methods
 ---

 ##Usage of Rails 3 Gem